 Attested: Ptolemy 2,3,3 Γαγγανων (or Ιαγγανων) ακρον

-Where: The Llŷn peninsula of north Wales, with its western tip at Braich y Pwll, SH135256, is the “Land's End of Wales”.
+Where: The Llŷn peninsula of north Wales, with its western tip at Braich y Pwll, SH135256, is the “Land's End of Wales”, with Bardsey island offshore.
 It was presumably inhabited by people like those named by Ptolemy 2,2,5 as Γαγγανοι living in south-west Ireland, in modern county Clare between the Shannon and Galway Bay.

 Name Origin: Greek γαγγαμευς ‘fisher’ and γαγγαμον ‘fishing net’ may be the key to understanding this name.
 They have no recognized source, along with the Greek precursors of modern English ganglion, gangrene, and Ganges (the world's largest river delta) but maybe they all came from Greek *γαγγ (gang-), meaning much the same as Welsh caing ‘branch’, applied to fishing weirs or nets, from which Ganganoi people obtained food.